22 Facts about Japan You Didn’t Know (Updated 2024)

 Naruhito is the current Emperor of Japan.
 He ascended to the throne on May 1, 2019, following his father, Emperor Akihito’s abdication on April 30, 2019.

 While hiking is certainly not the first thing that comes to mind for most people when they visit Japan, the country has a decent supply of mountains and hiking trails.
-Additionally, due to the country’s geographical diversity, there is an abundance of different types of hikes to choose from.
+Additionally, due to the country’s geographical diversity, there are many different types of hikes to choose from.

 You can put your physical and mental stamina to the test by hiking up the majestic Mount Fuji.
-There is a UNESCO-recognized route or trekking through the Japanese Alps.
+There is a UNESCO-recognized route for trekking through the Japanese Alps on the largest island of Honshu.

 Japan has the world’s sixth-longest coastline.
 It narrowly beats Australia, the United States, and Antarctica into the top ten.

-Kitayamazaki Cliffs is a 5-mile stretch of the Rikuchu Coastline in the Northern Iwate region that features 650-foot cliffs.
-The area is famous because it won first place in the category “natural resource: coast” in 1999.
+Kitayamazaki Cliffs is a 5-mile stretch of the Rikuchu Coastline in the Northern Iwate region, featuring 650-foot cliffs.
+The area is famous because it won first place in the “natural resource: coast” category in 1999.

 The Kitayamazaki Observatory provides the best view of the coastline.
 The Observatory features three distinct observation decks at varying elevations.
 These decks allow for various views of the coast from a single location.